 If the process fits all these criteria, it will in most cases be a good candidate for automation.

-As with SAP test automation, there are a number of things you should look for in an SAP RPA tool, as these will significantly speed up the setup of your automation flows, as well as make it much easier for you to work with, ultimately giving you a better return on your investment.
+As with SAP test automation, there are a number of things you should look for in an SAP automation tool, as these will significantly speed up the setup of your automation flows, as well as make it much easier for you to work with, ultimately giving you a better return on your investment.